fredfabillo18/fredfabillo18/README.md

 Mechanical engineer applying **systems thinking** to machines, data, and real-world problems. 🚀

-I enjoy analyzing how complex systems behave — from thermodynamic cycles and engineered machines to datasets and processes.
-I'm especially interested in simulation, modeling, and data-driven engineering.
+I enjoy analyzing how complex systems behave — from thermodynamic cycles and machine design to datasets and processes.
+I'm especially interested in **simulation, modeling, and data-driven engineering.**

 ## ⚙️ Tools & Technologies